kscottz/turtlebot4_docker/README.md

 ## ✅ How to Start Your Container

-* ✅ If you downloaded your Docker container you can start it using:
+✅ You can start your Docker container with the following command:

-  * `rocker --x11 --devices=/dev/dri ghcr.io/kscottz/roscon2025-intro-workshop:jazzy  bash`
-* If you built your Docker container you can start it using:
-  * `rocker --x11 --devices=/dev/dri tb4 bash`
+`rocker --x11 --devices=/dev/dri tb4 bash`

-*Note that all that changed here is the name of the container, which is the second to last parameter!*

 Now you must decided where and how  you want to save your work.
 You have two options, start from scratch and build everything yourself, or follow along from a finished project.
 There is also a third option, where you just start the container but use Docker's internal tools to save your work.

 * If you want to work from scratch, our preferred workflow, then all you do is create a directory:
   * `mkdir tb4_toy`
-  * Now run, `rocker --x11 --devices=/dev/dri --volume=<full path to your directory>:/opt/ros/overlay_ws/src/tb4_toy <container name> bash` where the directory has been replaced by your new directory, and container is the container you want to use.
+  * Now run, `rocker --x11 --devices=/dev/dri --volume=<full path to your directory>:/opt/ros/overlay_ws/src/tb4_toy tb4 bash` where the directory has been replaced by your new directory, and container is the container you want to use.
   * Here's an example from my system: `rocker --x11 --devices=/dev/dri --volume=/home/kscottz/Code/tb4_toy/:/opt/ros/overlay_ws/src/tb4_toy tb4 bash`

 * If you want to work from a finished code example, please do the following
   * `git clone git@github.com:kscottz/tb4_toy.git` -- [here's the code](https://github.com/kscottz/tb4_toy) if you just want to peek.
-  * Now run, `rocker --x11 --devices=/dev/dri --volume=<full path to your directory>:/opt/ros/overlay_ws/src/tb4_toy <container name> bash` where the directory has been replaced by your new directory, and container is the container you want to use.
+  * Now run, `rocker --x11 --devices=/dev/dri --volume=<full path to your directory>:/opt/ros/overlay_ws/src/tb4_toy tb4 bash` where the directory has been replaced by your new directory, and container is the container you want to use.
   * Here's an example from my system: `rocker --x11 --devices=/dev/dri --volume=/home/kscottz/Code/tb4_toy/:/opt/ros/overlay_ws/src/tb4_toy tb4 bash`